High-Speed Internet Services

 Background

 The digital divide is the concept that certain populations do not receive the benefits of high-speed internet service.
-This may be because it is not available, it is unaffordable, they have not adopted it, or they do not yet have enough digital literacy to benefit from it.
+This may be because it is not available, it is unaffordable, it has not been adopted, or digital literacy skills are lacking.
 Adoption rates vary significantly based on demographics and geography.
-Older adults age 65 and older lag behind other age groups in broadband adoption, as shown in Table 1.
+Adults age 65 and older lag behind other age groups in broadband adoption, as shown in Table 1.
 People of color, people with low and moderate incomes, people with disabilities, rural residents, and residents of tribal areas are likewise less likely to have a high-speed internet connection.

 Table 1